 Time invested in creating and collating model examples of pupil outcomes is time well spent.
 This could include snapping photos of excellent pupil answers and collating them to share in class, as well as asking pupils to type up their own work, if exemplary.
 Students love typing up their essays to share their work with future year groups: I tell them they’re leaving a great legacy!

-At Michaela, we block out two CPD days a year to evaluate, re-resource and improve the units we have just taught, focusing on these four renewable resources: organisers, questions, examples, and models.
-These will be used by every Michaela teacher and every pupil who comes to Michaela for the next 10 years and beyond.
+Schools could block out two CPD days a year to evaluate, re-resource and improve the units they have just taught, focusing on these four renewable resources: organisers, questions, examples, and models.
+These will be used by every teacher and every pupil who comes to the school in the coming years.

 Teachers’ time is precious.
 The opportunity for school leaders to focus teachers on renewable resources is there for the taking.